Infrastructure

 The dockside project has been set up at a cost of Sh48 billion.

-The Lamu Port-South Sudan-Ethiopia Transport (Lapsset) Development Authority, which announced the completion of the first berth on August 6 2019, expects the contractor to finalise work by end of the year to pave the way for construction of the remaining 29 berths.
+The Lamu Port-South Sudan-Ethiopia Transport (Lapsset) Development Authority, which announced the completion of the first berth on August 6, 2019, expects the contractor to finalise work by the end of the year to pave the way for the construction of 29 berths.

 “The government is on schedule for the delivery of the remaining two berths by December 2020,” Lapsset director general and CEO Silvester Kasuku said in an interview.